 Focus Areas Project Name Project Cost Proposed FFY 2014 UPWP Budget Project Description FFY 2014 UPWP Staff Evaluation Link Land Use and Transportation Work with Limited Financial Resources Use a Management and Operations Approach Protect Air Quality and Environment Preserve and Maintain the Transportation System Increase Transit and Healthy-Transportation Mode Share Encourage Sustainable Communities and Livability Advance Mobility, Access, and Congestion Reduction Improve System Reliability Increase Transportation Safety and Security Support Economic Vitality Consider Transportation Equity and Accessibility Support MetroFuture Goals Support Goals of PMT, youMove/weMove, GreenDOT, and MA Mode Shift Enhance Technical Capacity, Knowledge, and Insights Support Performance- Based Planning Comments SAFI ETY AND SECURITY Y PROJEC тѕ Traffic Safety Countermeasures \$30,000 50 CTPS stall would help prepare a document that identifies safety topics and relevant countermeasures to address many important safety concerns.
-The FHVA has a recommendation for delineation and friction for Inforciant curves, 2 podestrian hybrid beacons, 3) backplates with in attripes on two-hains cade, 3 podestrian crossing islands in ut-hain cade, 3 podestrian crossing islands in ut-hain and suburbar ansez, 7) Focad Dief readway configuration, 8) roundabouts, and 9 safety on two-hains cade, 50 control access or the empirical research study will point to these or these controls.
-The study is and potentian to these or them controls.
-The study is and potentian to these or them controls.
-The study is a potentian other material that MassDOT already has for reference.
-The final product will be a memorandu documenting the analytical procedure that led to the selection of the MA safety contermensure, a description of each countermeasure, safety facts, and MassDOT contact information for help.
+The FHVA has a recommendation for delineation and friction for Inforciant curves, 2 podestrian hybrid beacons, 3) backplates with in attripes on two-hains cade by a concil a consisting stafes on two-hains cade, 5 podestrian crossing islands in utra-hain cade, 3 podestrian crossing islands in utra-hain cade, 3 podestrian crossing islands in utra-hain cade, 3 potential on these or the concil research study will point to these or the concil research study will point to these or the concil research study will point to these or the material that MassDOT already has for other material that MassDOT already has for a description of each countermeasure, a description of each countermeasure, adely facts, and MassDOT contact information for help.
 Low ~ ~ ~ ~ ~ This project may be a candidate for MassDOT SPR funding.
 Crash Reduction Factors Analysis \$30,000 50 Safety countermeasures are design elements that address various types of roadway catables at crash type may have served contermeasure associated with it, and each countermeasure associated with it, and each countermeasure data to catoutate crash reduction factor.
 Staff with countermeasures and compare before-and-affer data to catoutate crash reduction factors from each countermeasures.
 An adequate sample size of TIP projects that employ the same countermeasure will be selected for a valid estimate.
 Interested parties may include Massachusetts area MPOs, MessDOT, municipatities, and consultants.
 Low ~ ~ ~ ~ ~ ~ This project may be a candidate for MassDOT SPR funding.